tmsteph/tmsteph/README.md

 index.html is the starting point.

-css is the style sheets.
+css are the style sheets.

 js makes it responsive.